ibm-cloud-docs/schematics/create-terraform-config.md

 # Creating a Terraform configuration
 {: #create-tf-config}

+Create well-structured Terraform configuration files that are reusable, and easy to understand

 an help you better write configurations that are well-structured, reusable, and comprehensive.

-To support a multi-cloud approach, Terraform works with multiple cloud providers.
-A cloud provider is responsible for understanding the resources that you can provision, their API, and the methods to expose these resources in the cloud.
-To make this knowledge available to users, every supported cloud provider must provide a CLI plug-in for Terraform that users can install and use to provision the resources.

-The {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform is IBM's plug-in for Terraform.
-The plug-in is aware of the {{site.data.keyword.cloud_notm}} resources that you can provision with Terraform and {{site.data.keyword.cloud_notm}} Schematics, and the syntax that you must use in your Terraform configuration files to describe them.
-When you create a Terraform configuration file, you must include all the pieces that are required by the plug-in, and assemble them in the right order so that your file can be interpreted by the plug-in.

-## Understanding the basics
-{: #basic-config-info}

 **How is a Terraform configuration structured?** </br>
 A Terraform configuration consists of one or more Terraform files that declare the state that you want to achieve for your {{site.data.keyword.cloud_notm}} resources.

-**What do I specify in the Terraform configuration files?** </br>
-When you work with {{site.data.keyword.bpshort}}, you write Terraform configurations for your environment in declarative syntax.
-You state how you want your environment to look, such as scaling an [{{site.data.keyword.containershort}}](../../containers/container_index.html) cluster to have 10 worker nodes in production.
-The service compares your configuration to the number of worker nodes that Terraform previously created and adds or removes worker nodes as necessary.

-Blocks are containers for other content and usually represent the configuration of some kind of object, like a resource.
-Blocks have a block type, can have zero or more labels, and have a body that contains any number of arguments and nested blocks.
-Most of Terraform's features are controlled by top-level blocks in a configuration file.
-Arguments assign a value to a name.
-They appear within blocks.
-Expressions represent a value, either literally or by referencing and combining other values.
-They appear as values for arguments, or within other expressions.
+To successfully work with your resources, you must [configure IBM as your cloud provider](#configure-provider) and [add resources to your Terraform configuration file](#configure-resources).
+Optionally, you can use [variables](#configure-variables) to hold your credentials and dynamic configuration settings, or specify [output values](#configure-output-values) to share information between Terraform runs.

 **What language do I use to develop my infrastructure code?** </br>
 You can write your Terraform configuration by using HashiCorp Configuration Language (HCL) or JSON syntax.
 For more information, see [Configuration language ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.terraform.io/docs/configuration/index.html).